This chapter provides information on Enterprise Deployment Topology diagram.

 Oracle HTTP Server provides HTTP redirection over and above what WebLogic Server provides.
 You can use Oracle HTTP Server as a front end against many different WebLogic Server clusters, and in some cases, control the routing via content based routing.

 Oracle HTTP Server provides the ability to integrate single sign-on capabilities into your enterprise deployment.
 For example, you can later implement single sign-on for the enterprise deployment, using Oracle Access Manager, which is part of the Oracle Identity and Access Management family of products.

 Oracle HTTP Server provides support for WebSocket connections deployed within WebLogic Server.

 For more information about Oracle HTTP Server, see Introduction to Oracle HTTP Server in Administrator's Guide for Oracle HTTP Server.

 Although Oracle HTTP Server provides a variety of benefits in an enterprise topology, Oracle also supports routing requests directly from the hardware load balancer to the Managed Servers in the middle tier.

 Lower configuration and processing overhead than using a front-end Oracle HTTP Server Web tier front-end.

 Monitoring at the application level since the LBR can be configured to monitor specific URLS for each Managed Server (something that is not possible with OHS).

-You can potentially use this load balancer feature to monitor SOA composite application URLs.
 Note that this enables routing to the Managed Servers only when all composites are deployed, and you must use the appropriate monitoring software.